Introduction

 Prefix Blocks

 Blocks group entries under a common key prefix.
-They do not create nested objects and do not insert any separator (such as .).
+A key alone on its line, followed by more-indented entries, opens a block.
+Blocks do not create nested objects and do not insert any separator (such as .).

 {